 One of the cops had gotten their hands on an M23 grenade launcher.
 It was a hefty, drum-loaded weapon with a folding stock and stubby barrel.
 Instead of tear gas, the M23 had been loaded with high explosive rounds.
 The uniformed cop fired and a grenade exploded across the front of the Hummer.
 The drum cycled onto another round.
 The second grenade splashed in a ball of flame and shrapnel across the armour plate covering the Hummer’s windshield.
 A third exploded against the driver’s door.
 Pieces of armour toppled off the door and the section over the window flapped, glass spilling from underneath.
 If there was a driver inside they should have been jellied by the shockwaves alone.
 The Hummer, however, kept coming in a straight line.
 Before the cop could fire a fourth explosive round the Hummer hit and ran straight over the top of them.

-“Oh, my God, oh, my God.”
-Holroyd was panting.
+“Oh, my God, oh, my God,” Holroyd was panting.

 Holroyd was a technician.
 His job was to analyse information, sometimes from multiple sources at once.
 Even amidst all the chaos, and his own terror, that analytical part of his mind was running in the background and taking it all in.
 The Hummer, now smoking, lumbered around like an angry beast.
 It crashed into a couple of cars but not hard enough to tip them over.
 It managed to trap another cop between its side and another cruiser, crushing their legs.
 The metal plate over the driver’s side was hanging open.
-Holroyd still couldn’t see inside but it was a chink in the truck’s armour.
-Looking around, he saw the crumpled bodies of several SWAT officer who’d been armed and ready to raid the house before the Hummer mowed them down.
+Holroyd couldn’t see inside but it was a chink in the truck’s armour.
+Looking around, he saw the crumpled bodies of several SWAT officers who’d been armed and ready to raid the house before the Hummer mowed them down.
 Without even meaning to, Holroyd linked the information together and came up with a solution.

-“Oh, no.” Holroyd said, “No, no no.”
+“Oh, no,” Holroyd said.
+“No, no no.”

 As if disobeying his brain, Holroyd’s body started moving toward the mangled bodies in dark SWAT armour, out in the open.
 Blue and red lights blinked on and off on the chests of several officers.
 Holroyd squatted by one of the bodies, still mouthing negatives to himself.
 The man was dead.
 More crashes and screams came from behind him.

 A submachine gun was tangled in the SWAT officer’s gloved hands.
 Holroyd ignored it, reaching for the man’s belt instead.
 Several small cylinders were on the SWAT officer’s belt, flashbang grenades.
-This non-lethal grenades were magnesium-based pyrotechnics designed to produce a blinding flash and deafening bang to disorientate targets without permanently injuring or killing them.
+These non-lethal grenades were magnesium-based pyrotechnics designed to produce a blinding flash and deafening bang to disorientate targets without permanently injuring or killing them.
 Holroyd removed the three grenades from the SWAT officer’s body.

 Holroyd was convinced the truck was being remotely controlled, and there was no driver inside the armoured shell.
 Therefore they couldn’t be blinded or deafened by the flashbangs.
 In an enclosed space though, the stun grenades could be dangerous enough.
 That was what Holroyd was hoping since he didn’t have anything better.
 Gathering the grenades awkwardly in his hands, Holroyd turned back and started running.